caoimheD/pp5-ecommerce-store/README.md

 Attempt to access /checkout url (without going through website and cart) -

 Stripe dashboard events tracking and webhook details - view transactions made and ensure they are being registered and are successful.
+Check webhook endpoint in Stripe dashboard and track events - ensure these are showing as succeeded.

 User profiles